How to Make a Line Chart: Visualize Trends and Changes Over Time

 A line chart plots data points along a horizontal axis — usually time — and connects them with a line.
 That line tells a story no other chart type tells as well: direction.
 Are things going up, going down, staying flat, or spiking unpredictably?
 One glance and you know.

-Line charts are everywhere because trends are everywhere.
+They're everywhere because trends are everywhere.
 Stock prices, website traffic, monthly revenue, temperature records, user signups.
-Anywhere you have values measured at regular intervals, a line chart is almost certainly the right choice.
+Anywhere you have values measured at regular intervals, this format is almost certainly the right choice.
 For a broader overview, see chart types guide.

 When to Use a Line Chart

-Use a line chart when your horizontal axis represents a continuous sequence — time is most common.
+Use it when your horizontal axis represents a continuous sequence — time is most common.
 The key question: does the order of data points matter?
-If rearranging them would change the meaning, you want a line chart.
+If rearranging them would change the meaning, this is the right format.

-Line charts beat bar charts when you have many data points.
+Lines beat bars when you have many data points.
 30 bars are cluttered; a line with 30 points is clean.
 But for 5-8 categories with no natural order, use bar chart maker instead.

-Line chart vs area chart: area charts fill the space below the line, emphasizing volume or magnitude.
-Use line charts when trend direction matters most, or when you have multiple overlapping lines.
+Versus an area chart: area charts fill the space below the line, emphasizing volume or magnitude.
+Use this format when trend direction matters most, or when you have multiple overlapping series.

-Don't use line charts for categorical data with no inherent order.
+Don't use it for categorical data with no inherent order.
 "Revenue by department" is a bar chart.
 The line implies connection between adjacent points.

 When to Use a Line Chart